aws-samples/amazon-sagemaker-entrypoint-utilities/README.md

 # 1. Overview

-This repo hosts an example of streamlining boiler-plate codes in SageMaker's *training* entrypoint script.
+This repo hosts a library and examples for writing SageMaker's *meta* training entrypoint scripts.
+The library also contains additional utilities to streamline boiler-plate codes in those scripts.

 The acronym `smepu` stands for **S**age**M**aker **e**ntry **p**oint
 **u**tilities.

 Main features:

-1. Configure logger to consistently send logs to Amazon CloudWatch log streams.
+1. Support the writing of *meta* entrypoint scripts for SageMaker training job.
+   To achieve this, `smepu` automatically deserializes hyperparameters from CLI-args to Python datatypes, then passing-through the deserialized CLI-args to a wrapped estimator.

-2. Passthrough CLI-args to a wrapped estimator, so the entrypoint autors do not have to write the boiler-plate codes that *"parses those 10+ CLI args, and calls another estimator with those args."*
+   Hence, entrypoint authors do not have to write the boiler-plate codes that *"parses those 10+ CLI args, and calls another estimator with those args.
+Then, rinse-and-repeat to 5 more scripts for 5 more different ML algorithms."*

-   * Implementation note: this is made possible thanks to the `gluonts.core.serde.decode()` function.
+   - Implementation note: this is made possible thanks to the `gluonts.core.serde.decode()` function.

+2. Configure logger to consistently send logs to Amazon CloudWatch log streams.

 3. Automatically disable fancy outputs when running as Amazon SageMaker training jobs.